Quality assurance in GP trainingResearch 6 Aug 2015 4 minute read

 Find out more:

-Further information about the GP Registrar Satisfaction Survey is available from the AGPT website.
+Further information about the GP Registrar Satisfaction Survey was available from http://www.gpet.com.au/GP-registrars/Registrar-Satisfaction-Survey.